 Indeed cursed paranormal games do exist!
-In fact, Jumanji, a Zulu word meaning “many effects”, is a real game somewhat similar to what was seen in the hit 1995 motion picture starring Robin Williams.
-We don’t know all the murky details about the real Jumanji board game, its origins, or current location beyond a shadow of a doubt.
-Rumors and anecdotal evidence seem to indicate that Jumanji was the creation of an African Witch Doctor, and a Dark British Witch in the late 1800’s.
+In fact, Jumanji, a Zulu word meaning “many effects”, is a real board game.
+It’s somewhat similar to what was seen in the hit 1995 motion picture starring Robin Williams.
+We don’t know all the murky details about the real Jumanji board game, or its exact origins.
+The current location of the game is unknown as well.
+Rumors and anecdotal evidence seem to indicate that Jumanji was the creation of an African Witch Doctor and a Dark British Witch in the late 1800’s.
 They were diabolical lovers who sought to perpetuate evil in an eternally unique way.
 The true inspiration for their game was a deep disdain for Europeans and other outsiders pillaging the sacred lands of Africa for the sake of silly safaris.
+The Dark Witch of English heritage clearly no longer saw herself as European anymore.
 Oddly enough their intent came from a good place.
 However, the execution was pure evil!

-The crazy couple inadvertently discovered that their planned self-sacrificing deaths to set off the cursed game would allow them to become immortal.
+The crazy couple entered a death pact of self-sacrifice in order to set off an extremely powerful and unbreakable curse to fuel the game.
+Their very souls are at the heart of Jumanji.
+However, they had no idea they would become immortally trapped in the game.
 They live on in the game and are sometimes released temporarily into the real world during gameplay.
 Paranormal play that includes herds of dangerous animals stampeding from the game.
 The board game may also manifest a real overabundance of jungle plant life, aboriginal warriors, and big game hunters!
 It can also suck players into the games metaphysical world for decades at a time!
 Jumanji is currently in the secret possession of the British Royals.
 It’s said that they purchased it at a secret underground Illuminati auction.
 Perhaps Queen Elizabeth has played it at least once?